 - The appearance of dull hair

-When it comes to caring for high porosity hair, frequent protein treatments are necessary.
-High porosity hair has many gaps in the hair shaft because of the cuticles being raised.
-Using protein will help temporarily fill in those gaps and provide strength to your hair.
+High porosity hair has gaps in the hair shaft because of the cuticles being raised.
+Using protein will temporarily fill in those holes and provide strength.

 - Provide fuller, thicker hair

 Here are some of my favorite protein treatments: